mfogel/badm-544/mod6/coursera.md

   - value goes to the target shareholders
 - impacts on the acquirers stock price
   - short-run: on average, neutral
-  - lon-run: significant declines (on average)
+  - long-run: significant declines (on average)
 - big examples of value destruction in M&A
   - AOL & Time Warner
   - Daimer Benz & Chrysler (more value destroyed that the value of the deal!)